-On completion of this module, students are expected to be able: to explain the role of knowledge engineering within Artificial Intelligence, to identify and explain the various stages in the development of a knowledge based system, to design and develop a rule-based knowledge based system, to design and Develop Bayesian reasoning systems, to understand the mathematical foundations of Bayesian networks, to compare and contrast rule- and case-based knowledge based systems, to design and develop Semantic Web concepts and ontologies, to compare and contrast Semantic Web markup Technologies, and to build Ontologies and Reasoning systems in Protégé.
+On completion of this module, students are expected to be able to:

+- Have the knowledge of explaining the role of knowledge engineering within Artificial Intelligence, identifying and explaining the various stages in the development of a knowledge-based system. - Have skills of designing and developing a rule-based knowledge-based system, designing and developing a case-based knowledge based system, designing and developing

+- Bayesian reasoning systems. - Possess the capability of understanding the mathematical foundations of Bayesian networks, comparing and contrasting rule- and case-based knowledge-based systems, designing and developing Semantic Web concepts and ontologies, comparing and contrasting Semantic Web markup Technologies, and building Ontologies and Reasoning systems in Protégé.